toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/os_vm/README.md

 # Ansible role for creating VMs with attached volumes on OpenStack for the inventory

+## DESCRIPTION

 This role will create the VMs for the inventory on OpenStack platform.

+## REQUIREMENTS
+    - Python's shade module
+    - Openstack's credential is loaded in environment variables (e.g. source openrc.src)

+## USAGE

+This role should be executed in a machine with OpenStack's credential already loaded in environment variables, usually the localhost.

-For using this role, each host defined in the inventory must have following variables (defined as host_vars or group_vars):
+For using this role, each host defined in the inventory must have following variables (defined in host_vars or group_vars):

   - ansible_host: host IP address
   - ansible_private_key_file: path to VM's SSH private key file.
 Its filename must be as same as name of the SSH key registered on the cloud.